pixeltris/YgoMaster/Docs/FileLoadError.md

 ![Alt text](Pics/LoadError.png)

-You may see some variation of the above error.
-There are a few reasons this might happen.
+You may see some variation of the above error or infinite loading screens, corrupt screens, etc. There are a few reasons this might happen.

 ## 1) Game not updated / multiple folders inside of LocalData